Safe Play was implemented by the USTA in order to:

 .
 The USTA also encourages all individuals hosting a USTA program or event to read the USTA Safety, Security, and Sensitivity Handbook.
 A link to the Handbook can be found here

-Once the Applicant has successfully completed (1) above, he/she can begin to complete their background screen application.
+Once the Applicant has successfully completed the online training and policy review outlined above, he/she can begin to complete their background screen application.
 The USTA has retained the services of an independent third-party, the National Center for Safety Initiatives (NCSI), to conduct background screenings of all Applicants.

-Beginning August 1, 2013, if you are a USTA Jr. Team Tennis coach/manager, co-manager or local/area coordinator – please begin your background screen through NCSI here
+Beginning August 1, 2013, if you are a USTA Junior Team Tennis coach/manager, co-manager or local/area coordinator – please begin your background screen through NCSI here

 .
-In your application, you will be required to certify and affirm that you have successfully completed (1) above.
+In your application, you will be required to certify and affirm that you have successfully completed the online training and policy review outlined above.

 All Other Applicants

 The following offenses are a sampling of what is being screened for when a background check is performed.
 The USTA does not include an Applicant’s credit information in its background screen.
-Reportable convictions for, disclosure of convictions for, and pending dispositions for any of the following criminal offenses, or registrations will prompt a determination that an Applicant does not meet the criteria to be certified by the USTA as an official, or to serve as a USTA coach, athletic trainer, massage therapist, or serve as a USTA Youth Tennis Workshop coach or SmashZone volunteer, or to serve as a USTA Jr. Team Tennis coach/manager, co-manager, or local/area coordinator.
+Reportable convictions for, disclosure of convictions for, and pending dispositions for any of the following criminal offenses, or registrations will prompt a determination that an Applicant does not meet the criteria to be certified by the USTA as an official, or to serve as a USTA coach, athletic trainer, massage therapist, or serve as a USTA Youth Tennis Workshop coach, or to serve as a USTA Junior Team Tennis coach/manager, co-manager, or local/area coordinator.

 1. Any felony including an element of violence regardless of the amount of time since the offense, and any non-violent felony within the past fifteen (15) years (felony defined as any crime punishable by confinement greater than one year).